breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 (f * g)[n] = \sum_{m=-\infty}^{\infty} f[m]g[n-m]
 $$

 Here $$f$$ is our state and $$g$$ is called a "kernel".
 Similar to the λ-calculus, this system also is [known to be universal](https://wpmedia.wolfram.com/uploads/sites/13/2018/02/15-1-1.pdf).
-Disregarding efficiency, we could encode any computable function as an initial state and mechanically apply Rule 110 to simulate a TM, λ-calculus, or any other TC system.
+Disregarding efficiency, we could encode any computable function as an initial state and mechanically apply Rule 110 to simulate a TM, λ-calculus, or any other TC system for that matter.

 # Graphs, inductively